wpshopify/docs/getting-started/common-issues.md

 This error usually occurs when you have your permalinks set to "Plain".

 To fix, go to your permalinks settings by opening your WordPress Dashboard and clicking Settings - Permalinks.
-Once open, change the setting from "Plain" to "Post name".
+Once open, change the setting from `Plain` to `Post name`.
 Click save and try syncing the plugin again.

+If that doesn't work, try turning off your other plugins temporarily and sync again to rule out a plugin conflict.

+#### Error code 6

+This error usually occurs due to a conflict with another plugin.

+To fix, try turning off your other plugins temporarily and then sync again.

 #### Couldn't find any Shopify data to sync